-- Take time to talk to this child to discover the real problems and insecurities that he or she may feel.
+- Take time for an individual student conference to discover the real problems and insecurities that the student may feel.

-- Bolster your child's confidence at every opportunity—in a quiet way.
-You must find a constructive way for the attention demander to meet his or her need for attention.
-Above all, attention cannot be denied, or he or she will go to extremes to get it.
+- Bolster the student's confidence at every opportunity-in a quiet way.
+You must find a constructive way for the attention demander to meet his/her need for attention.
+Above all, attention cannot be denied, or he/she will go to extremes to get it.

-- Seek help from psychologists and counselors as well as teachers to reinforce changes in this behavior, not only at home but at school.
+- Seek help from psychologists and counselors as well as parents to reinforce changes in this behavior, not only at school but at home.

-- Be kind, calm, and firm at all times.
+- Be kind, polite, and firm at all times.

 - Model the behavior you want.
 Speak softly and quietly.

-- Reinforce appropriate questions when the your child asks them.
-This will help the attention demander and your other children to realize which questions are constructive and relevant.
+- Reinforce appropriate questions when the attention demander asks them.
+This will help the attention demander and other students to realize which questions are constructive and relevant.

 - Be constantly aware of the times you give attention to the attention demander.
-Be aware of this child's strong need for attention and provide it for positive actions—not just for disruptions.
+Be aware of this student's strong need for attention and provide it for positive actions-not just for disruptions.

-- Never make your child anxious, or the behavior will become worse.
+- Never make the student anxious, or the behavior will become worse.